Fit many-facet ordered-response models with a flexible number of facets

 is the incidental-parameter problem of Neyman & Scott (1948):

-of persons grows with the number of items per person held fixed,
+with the number of items per person held fixed.
+In classical Rasch

-items per person) that does not vanish with sample size.
+items per person) and therefore need not vanish by adding persons alone.
 Wright &

 Stone (1979) and Wright & Masters (1982, ch.
 5) document an